wp-plugins/cr-post2pingfm/readme.txt

 == Screenshots ==

 1. This is where you fill in the Application Key.
 Image courtesy of http://www.dragonblogger.com/
-2. This is where you set custome ping message.
+2. This is where you set custom ping message.
 It's on post creation page.